-The amendment concerns the accounting for lease liabilities arising from sale-and-leaseback transactions and requires a lessee to measure the lease liability following a sale in such a way that he does not recognize in profit or loss any amount related to the retained right of use.
-Inter alia, the newly inserted paragraphs explain, by way of examples, different possible approaches, particularly in the case of variable lease payments.
+The amendment concerns the accounting for lease liabilities arising from sale-and-leaseback transactions and requires a lessee to measure the lease liability following a sale in such a way that he does not recognize in profit or

 Subject to endorsement by the EU, these amendments are applicable for financial years starting on or after January 1, 2024.
 Early adoption of the amendments is permitted, provided they are endorsed by the EU.